tensign1444/HelloRoboMaster/README.md

 The drone should have created a WiFi access point.
 You'll need to join this WiFi network from your computer.
 By default, the AP will be named RMTT-XXXXXX since you have the Expansion Kit attached.
 If the Expansion Kit were missing, the AP would have been named TELLO-XXXXXX.

 You'll need to open two UDP ports on your computer.
 The first port is probably easiest because it is an outgoing connection from your computer to the drone.
-But the second port need to be opened manually because it is an incoming connections from the drone.
+Your operating system may prompt you to open the port.
+But the second port needs to be opened manually because it is an incoming connections from the drone to your computer.
 * UDP port 8889
 * UDP port 8890